brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 ## Introduction
 Does anyone already have any experience with programming?
 Let's hear about it.

 Touch on objectives (above).
 This lesson will be excruciatingly simple, but there will be some challenges at the end, and I'll be happy to follow up with anyone who would like to learn more or tackle the challenges.
-My email address and a link to the GitHub page will be provided at the end, as well as an overview of the GitHub project.
+My email address and a link to the GitHub page will be provided at the end, and I will give a guided overview of the GitHub project.

 ## Download and Setup
 Ideally, the final story should be a surprise for the student.
 It's more fun that way.
 You can choose to provide the story in the initial download or give it to them at the end and use a dummy file for development.